FENECON Home 20 & 30 assembly and operating instructions

 4.2.5.
 Required components

-Depending on the system configuration, a maximum of the following components are required.
-When connecting up to four battery towers in parallel, ensure that the same number of battery modules are installed in each battery tower.
+Depending on the system configuration, a maximum of the following components is required.
+When connecting up to four battery towers in parallel, ensure that the same number of battery modules is installed in each battery tower.

 Number of battery towers |